25 Summer Programs in Georgia for High Schoolers in 2025

 Cost: Free (participants receive a stipend)

 Students in the AFT program travel to Georgia State’s campus in downtown Atlanta to explore a future in teaching math or science.
-Each day, from 8 AM to 1 PM, students learn about current real-world challenges, then brainstorm ways to teach the solutions to these challenges.
+This year, the program is themed around “Sustainability and Environmental Health”.
+Each day, from 8 AM to 1 PM, students learn about current real-world challenges, brainstorm ways to solve them using STEM concepts, and teach the solutions to these challenges to real students.

 A unique element of the program is that participants have the opportunity to teach actual middle school, elementary school, and pre-k students each week.
 This practical experience allows participants to receive feedback on their performance and to work on the areas that need improvement.